1: Theme files & folders

 The bower_components folder contains all the Bower components found in the SASS version of Zurb Foundation for Sites.
 This is also where you will find any original, un-minified (dev) files.

-The NV folder contains all the files and folders for the NOUVEAU starter theme library.
-Everything in this folder is part of the NV\Theme\ namespace.
+The nv folder contains all the files and folders for the NV library.
 This is the meat and potatoes of NOUVEAU, where most of the magic happens.

 Read more about the NV library →